rdg922/python-for-competitive-programming/Lesson Plan.md

 * How to use the Python Documentation
 * Math Module:
   * Maximum and minimums
-  * Rounding with Floor and Ceil
+  * Rounding with floor and ceil
   * Absolute values
 * Lists:
   * Sort a list using sorted()